 Many of the health benefits that leafy greens provide come from phytonutrients, unique compounds that provide protection for plants.
 These compounds are becoming recognized as part of a nutritious diet that promotes long-term health including reducing the risks of heart disease and colon cancer.

-- The next time you go to the grocery store, be experimental.
+Here are NINE ways to add green veggies to your meals and snacks:- The next time you go to the grocery store, be experimental.
 Choose a new fresh green vegetable for your family to try.
 There are over 60 different green vegetables.
 Green is the most common vegetable color.
 So, you have plenty to choose from.
 Who knows it may become a new favorite.

 - Serve broccoli with cheese as a side dish.
 Better yet, double up on the vegetables at a meal.